-Australia is a big country and any road trip is inevitably going to take you through at least one of the following, breakfast, morning snack, lunch, afternoon snack, dinner, midnight snack — you get the point.
-Luckily for us there are plenty of places to get a feed and let’s just say some are better than others.
-Here is a list of some of the best and where you may choose to consume them.
+Australia’s a big country and any road trip is inevitably going to take you through at least one of the following, breakfast, morning snack, lunch, afternoon snack, dinner, midnight snack – you get the point.

 Whatever you want to call it, the Servo Pie is easily available along all highways in Australia and is a truckie’s staple.
 Worth a try at least once, even if just to say you survived.